toddfoster/sharedprayers/README.md

 - x office/mp/sentence - by weekday AND sunday
 - x office/mp/antiphon - by weekday
 - x office/mp/invitatory - by season AND by weekday
-- catch up liturgyplans.ods to use new shortcodes
+- x catch up liturgyplans.ods to use new shortcodes
 - x add optional third parameter day to choose-weekly to DRY with choose.md

 ### URGENT